SulfurFactor/Master-Duel-coinflip-tracker/README.md

 # SulfurFactor/Master-Duel-coinflip-tracker
- This simple web source can be used as an overlay to display some funny data about your coinflips in YGO Masterduel.
+ This simple web source can be used as an overlay to display some data about your coinflips in YGO Masterduel.

-Coinflip and Maxx C Tracker Overlay for Streaming
+Coinflip and lingering handtraps like Maxx C Tracker Overlay for Streaming

-This project provides a real-time coinflip and maxx c resolution tracking overlay designed for use with OBS.
-The overlay will display win/loss counts and statistics in real-time, perfect for integrating into your streaming setup.
+This project provides a manual coinflip and hantrap tracking overlay designed to be used with OBS.
+The overlay will display win/loss counts and statistics as you update them, perfect for integrating into your streaming setup.

 Features

-•	Real-time updates: The overlay updates automatically as you input coinflip or maxx c results.
+•	One click tracking: The overlay updates automatically as you input coinflip or maxx c results.

 •	User-friendly interface: Simple buttons to log wins and losses.